Back to species list

 Description

-A medium-sized tern measuring 32-39 cm in length with a wingspan of 75-80 cm, this species weighs 84-140 g.
-It possesses a short pointed bill, black legs, and a long, deeply forked tail.
-Breeding adults display a white forehead contrasting with a black cap, mid-grey mantle, darkish grey underparts, and white rump and tail.
-The underwing is whitish with dark-tipped primaries and a diagnostic dark bar on the secondaries.
-Non-breeding adults show white underparts, a white speckled crown, and a gray tail with white sides.
-Juveniles feature a white collar, extensive white forehead, white underparts, and a gray tail with white outer webs on the outer tail-feathers.
-No significant sexual plumage differences exist between males and females.
+Medium-sized tern, 32–39 cm (13–15 in) long, with a 75–80 cm (30–31 in) wingspan.
+Weighs 84–140 g (2.9–5.0 oz).
+Features a short pointed bill, long deeply forked tail, black bill, and black legs.
+Breeding adults have a white forehead, black cap, mid-grey mantle, darkish grey underparts, and white rump and tail.
+Underwings are whitish with dark-tipped primaries and a diagnostic dark bar on the secondaries.
+No significant differences between sexes.
+Juveniles have a white collar, extensive white forehead, white underparts, and gray tail with white outer web of outer tail-feather; they usually lack the clear dark secondary bar.

 Identification